HL7/fhir-identity-matching-ig/input/pagecontent/patient-matching.md

 When transmitting identity attributes to third parties with whom that sharing of personally identifiable information (PII) is permitted, such as:

 - within an OpenID Connect user profile, another user information request to an Identity Provider, or the resultant assertion/claim,
-- within a UDAP HL7 B2B with User Authorization Extension Object, or
+- within an HL7 B2B with User Authorization Extension Object, or
 - as part of a match or search request,

 and a level of identity assurance is indicated, each included identity attribute **SHALL** either have been verified at the identity level of assurance asserted by the transmitting party (for example, the match requestor) or be consistent with other evidence used in that identity verification process completed by that party.
 If a level of assurance is not explicitly asserted, the combination of identity attributes submitted **SHOULD** be consistent with, and sufficient to on their own identify, the identity of a unique person in the real world.
 Specifically, identity verification **SHALL** be performed at IAL1.5 or higher level of identity assurance per this IG's [Guidance on Identity Assurance](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/guidance-on-identity-assurance.html#best-practices-for-identity-verification) (for example, a first name, last name, DOB and home street address have been verified as belonging to the individual OR a first name, last name, and a Digital Identifier that is compliant with this Implementation Guide have been verified as belonging to the individual), consistent with the practices of NIST 800-63A using Fair or stronger evidence and/or credit bureau type records (or equivalent), and consistent with this IG's [Guidance on Identity Assurance](https://build.fhir.org/ig/HL7/fhir-identity-matching-ig/guidance-on-identity-assurance.html).